 This is because dietary protein stimulates peptide YY (PYY) and glucagon-like peptide 1 (GLP-1).
 These two hormones are associated with satiety and reduced food intake Also, the quantity of protein is related to the magnitude of PYY and GLP-1 secretion.

 Correspondingly, protein inhibits ghrelin, the hormone that enhances hunger.

-What’s more, there is a meal-related minimum quantity threshold of from 25 to 30 grams of protein required to stimulate protein synthesis, which builds lean muscle.
+What’s more, there is a meal-related minimum quantity threshold of 25 to 30 grams of protein required to stimulate protein synthesis, which builds lean muscle.
 Also, there is a meal-related minimum quantity threshold for satiety (feeling of fullness) too, which ranges from 20 to 207 grams per meal.
-Interesting, studies also show a graded effect on lowering appetitive after higher-protein meals (along with increasd GLP-1 and PYY measurements) and raising postprandial fullness (along with decreased ghrelin measurements) after consuming 24, 44, and 88 grams of protein per meal.
+Interestingly, studies also show a graded effect on lowering appetitive after higher-protein meals (along with increased GLP-1 and PYY measurements) and raising postprandial fullness (along with decreased ghrelin measurements) after consuming 24, 44, and 88 grams of protein per meal.

 There also appears to be a ceiling effect on satiety—a point at which additional protein consumption in any one meal does not further increase satiety.

-Finally it should be noted that whey protein suppressed hunger more effectively than casein protein or soy protein sources.
+Finally, it should be noted that whey protein suppressed hunger more effectively than casein protein or soy protein sources.

 How much protein for weight loss?